George Freeman (politician): Political career

-At a party conference fringe meeting in 2018, Freeman described "his horror" being given £4.2 billion by the Treasury to computerise the NHS which was then still relying on paper records.
-He had not been invited to any of the meetings about the project, authorised by George Osborne and Jeremy Hunt, and had received no clear directions on how it was to be spent.

-On 26 July 2019, at the beginning of the first Johnson ministry, Freeman was appointed Minister of State at the Department for Transport.
-He left government at the cabinet reshuffle in February 2020.
+On 26 July 2019, at the beginning of the first Johnson ministry, Freeman was appointed Minister of State at the Department for Transport. leaving Government at the Cabinet reshuffle in February 2020.

 In February 2021, Freeman apologised for breaking the Advisory Committee on Business Appointments' financial conflict-of-interest rules after he took paid work from Aerosol Shield, a company trying to sell PPE to the NHS during the COVID-19 pandemic.

-On 17 September 2021, Freeman returned to government as Parliamentary Under-Secretary of State for Science, Research and Innovation at the Department for Business, Energy and Industrial Strategy, during the second cabinet reshuffle of the second Johnson ministry.
-He resigned from this position on 7 July 2022 as part of the July 2022 United Kingdom government crisis.
+On 17 September 2021, Freeman returned to Government as Parliamentary Under-Secretary of State for Science, Research and Innovation at the Department for Business, Energy and Industrial Strategy, during the second Cabinet reshuffle of the second Johnson ministry.
+In May 2022, he was on the advisory board of Bright Blue, a liberal conservative think tank, as well as think tanks Radix and Reform.
+He resigned from his ministerial office on 7 July 2022 during the government crisis that month.

-During the October 2022 Conservative Party leadership election, Freeman initially supported Penny Mordaunt, but later said that "given the urgent need for Conservative stability and unity this week, I’m urging her to join and back Rishi Sunak today".
+During the October 2022 Conservative Party leadership election, Freeman initially supported Penny Mordaunt, but later said that "given the urgent need for Conservative stability and unity this week, I'm urging her to join and back Rishi Sunak today".

-On 26 October 2022, at the beginning of the Sunak ministry, Freeman was reappointed Minister of State for Science, Research and Innovation, replacing Nus Ghani.
+On 26 October 2022, at the beginning of the Sunak ministry, Freeman was reappointed Minister of State for Science, Research and Innovation.

-Freeman was a member of the of 2020 Conservatives group, and is on the advisory board of Bright Blue, a liberal conservative think tank, as well as think tanks Radix and Reform.
+During a Commons debate in March 2023, Freeman alleged that in 2014, the Chinese genomics firm BGI Group had made multiple attempts each week to “hack” into Genomics England, and that the firm remained "one of those danger points in the ecosystem."
+BGI had been given an £11 million COVID testing contract in 2021 and had also shared data with UK universities and the Wellcome Trust.
+Hours later, government sources stated that “there is no evidence of attempted hacking of Genomics England in 2014 from BGI.
+However, like most organisations they do receive regular attempts to access their systems, for which there are appropriate defences in place.
+No successful breaches have occurred.”
+BGI Group stated; “we are incredulous at this statement.
+BGI Group has never been, and will never be, involved in ‘hack attacks’ against anyone.”
+Freeman later requested that the Hansard record of his statement should be amended to state that “there is no evidence of attempted hacking of Genomics England in 2014 from BGI.”

+On 13 November 2023 as part of a cabinet reshuffle, Freeman resigned, citing a need to focus on his "health, family well-being and life beyond the front bench."
+He had already informed the chief whip of his decision in September.
+Freeman later stated that he had quit because he "couldn't afford" a rise in his mortgage rates from £800 to £2000 per calendar month on his £118,300 ministerial salary.
+He was criticised by some of his constituents and other voters for the move, though was defended by the Mid Norfolk Conservative Association.

+Freeman was re-elected, for a fifth term, in the July 2024 general election, with his majority significantly reduced from 22,594 to 3,054.